open/close all folders

-- Catch Phrase: "You Are Grounded!" (in various ways).
+- Catch-Phrase: "You Are Grounded!" (in various ways).

-- Characterization Marches On: Linda's personality in seasons 5 and 6 can be quite jarring, most notably trying to drown Butters in Butters's Very Own Episode and both of them physically beating him in Jared Has Aides.
+- Characterization Marches On: Linda's personality in seasons 5 and 6 can be quite jarring, most notably trying to drown Butters in "Butters' Very Own Episode" and both of them physically beating him in "Jared Has Aides".
 In contrast Linda is played as the more gentle and submissive of the two in later seasons, usually only going along with punishing Butters under Stephen's influence.
-Though given the events of My Future Self 'N' Me, it could simply be that Linda is simply making more of an effort to be a better parent.
+Though given the events of "My Future Self 'n' Me", it could simply be that Linda is simply making more of an effort to be a better parent.

 - Disproportionate Retribution: They ground Butters for minor infractions, things he has no control over, and things that aren't even his fault.

-- Jerkass Has a Point: Stephen is portrayed as the Only Sane Man when it comes to the Muhammad controversy.
+- Stephen is portrayed as the Only Sane Man when it comes to the Muhammad controversy.
 He picks the role every once in a while when the adults are together.

 - Jerk with a Heart of Gold: Linda has had her moments, such as "Pre-School" and "Marjorine", as she was seen crying when Butters was beaten up by Trent Boyett in the former and when she believed that Butters committed suicide in the latter.